St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 need for concentration and a steady hand.

-And so idea of an altar frontal for St Paul's Cathedral was conceived, with men from the UK, Australia, Canada and South Africa,
+And so the idea for an altar frontal for St Paul's Cathedral was conceived, with men from the UK, Australia, Canada and South Africa,

 contributing small sections, which were then stitched together at the Royal School of Needlework.